atfu-tech/gh-dashboard/README.md

 ## Usage

 - via Github Pages - visit [gh-dashboard](https://atfu-tech.github.io/gh-dashboard/) to get started
 - locally - clone the repo or download `index.html` and navigate to it in your browser

 ## Configuration

 To retrieve information from GitHub, this dashboard requires a Personal Access Token (PAT).
 You can generate one here with read-only permissions for user and repository data.

-This dashboard operates entirely on the client side, meaning your GitHub token is stored in your browser's local storage only - it leaves your browser only to interact with GitHub.
+This dashboard operates entirely on the client side, meaning your GitHub token is stored in your browser's local storage only.

 ## To Do/Consider